catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 1. \[Name of Parish] Church Account
 2. \[Name of Parish] Presbytery Account.

-Priests responsible for their own vehicles (those who are not members of the Priests' Car Pool) may access the benefit of the prescribed car capital allowance via a parish account established for this purpose.
+Priests responsible for their own vehicles (those who are not members of the Priests’ Car Pool) may access the benefit of the prescribed car capital allowance via a parish account established for this purpose.
 The allowance may accumulate until the priest purchases a new vehicle.
-Funds held in the Car Capital Allowance Account must be directed to the vehicle supplier by the parish for the exempt benefit rules to apply (see ' **Exempt fringe benefits protocol**' in chapter 3).
+Funds held in the Car Capital Allowance Account must be directed to the vehicle supplier by the parish for the exempt benefit rules to apply (see **‘Exempt fringe benefits protocol’ in chapter 3**).
 Alternatively, payment of the car capital allowance to a priest directly is an option but is subject to the PAYG withholding tax obligations.

-3. \[Name of Parish] Priests' Car Capital Allowance Account \[#1, #2 etc for each priest]
+3. \[Name of Parish] Priests’ Car Capital Allowance Account \[#1, #2 etc for each priest]

-Term investment accounts should be maintained for the holding funds surplus to the parish's immediate operational needs as follows:
+Term investment accounts should be maintained for the holding funds surplus to the parish’s immediate operational needs as follows:

 4. \[Name of Parish] Investment Account.

 Parishes with more than one Mass centre are to make arrangements with each Mass centre to deposit all income into the parish Church Account.
 Likewise, expenditure for each Mass centre will be made from the same parish Church Account.
-The parish's accounting package should be used to keep records of the income and costs attributable to Mass centres in preference to establishing and maintaining multiple Church accounts.
+The parish’s accounting package should be used to keep records of the income and costs attributable to Mass centres in preference to establishing and maintaining multiple Church accounts.

 Accounts for the following activities may be kept separately from the Church Account, but parishes are encouraged to keep additional accounts to a minimum: